shahizat/docker-ros2-lidar/README.md

 # LiDAR integration with ROS 2 Foxy on the Nvidia Jetson Board

 Usage
-Connect your RPLidar to the PC and run docker-compose up to build and start the docker container.
+Connect your RPLidar to the PC
+$ docker build -t my/ros:app .
+$ docker run -it --rm my/ros:app